FazeCT/fazect.github.io/amateursctf2023-rev/index.md

 ## Overview

-Last weekend, I had the opportunity to participate in the event with my team, `NEW JEANS FC`, where I did all the reverse engineering challenges!
+Last weekend, I had the opportunity to participate in the event with my team, `NEW JEANS FC` (aka `thehackerscrew`), where I did all the reverse engineering challenges!

 I want to give a big shoutout to the authors, and especially `flocto`, for creating such cool reverse challenges!